OllieTerrance/Beatbit/README.md

 ### Melodies

 The default changeset assumes every beat is a beat of the song.
 You will likely want more control on this (for example, with off-beat notes or more complicated patterns).
-Enter the melody:
+Enter the melody and rhythm:

 ```json
 {